Our Resources

 3. Multi-Step Safety Plan for Reducing Risk of Getting Lost A Guide for People with Dementia

-For people living with Alzheimer's disease and other dementias, wandering is a common behaviour.
-As a result, people living with dementia may not be able to find their way back home and become lost.
+For more information, view the webinar: Safely Home: Reducing the Risk of Wandering.
 Through presentations and stories of lived experience, learn about the risk levels and strategies to reduce the risks of getting lost, behaviours involved in wandering, how wandering can lead to getting lost and how to prepare a multi-step safety plan.
-Presented by Noelannah Neubauer, PhD, Postdoctoral fellow, Faculty of Health, University of Waterloo, special guest Susan (person with lived experience) and Heather Van Starkenburg MSW, RSW, First Link Care Navigator, Alzheimer Society of Saskatchewan.